 - Clean, clean, clean: When you’re fermenting this liquid, you’re growing a culture, and then you’re consuming it.
 So cleanliness is of the utmost importance!
 Wash your hands.
 Have a clean, empty sink to work in.

-- Use the Right Tools: ONLY use stainless steel, glass, or clean wooden utensils.
+- Use the right tools: ONLY use stainless steel, glass, or clean wooden utensils.
 Invest in a clean, stainless steel pot.
 Use a glass dish to store the SCOBY in while you make a new batch of tea.
-Remove all jewelry off your fingers.
+Remove all jewelry from your fingers.
 Other metals can kill a SCOBY.

 - Be aware of temperature: Room temperature is everything, all the time.
-Extreme temperatures can kill a scoby.
+Extreme temperatures can kill a SCOBY.
 In warm, humid environments, people leave their kombucha teas on the counter.
 Here in Northern California, I place mine in the back of my pantry on the floor.

 - Ferment in the dark and quiet: It’s a living organism, and it’s growing.
 Have you ever made bread?
 Have you ever watched it fall when a door was slammed?
 Store your SCOBY in a safe, quiet, dark place so it can do its thing.
 This way you avoid many mishaps, dirt, spillage, disruption, etc.

 - Don't drink the slimy bit: And no, you don't have to drink the slimy part!
 It's part of the culture.
 The benefits come from the liquid.

-- Start with a scoby: You can buy the drink for $2–5 per 16 oz. bottle, but why?
-Kombucha scoby (or mushrooms) can be found through friends, at health food stores, on Craigslist or other networking boards (like at your local health food store), and on the internet.
-Obviously, it seems safest to obtain a scoby from a person deemed trustworthy, because you’re going to make a concentrated tea from this stuff that you’re going to proceed to drink it!
+- Start with a SCOBY: You can buy the drink for $2 to $5 per 16-ounce bottle, but why?
+Kombucha SCOBY (or mushrooms) can be found through friends, at health food stores, on Craigslist or other networking boards (like at your local health food store), and on the internet.
+Obviously, it seems safest to obtain a SCOBY from a person deemed trustworthy, because you’re going to make a concentrated tea from this stuff that you’re going to proceed to drink it!
 If you’re desperate to make it and can’t find flesh and blood to give it to you, turn to the internet, and search wisely.